bbauska/BI-JS-for-webdev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3">Module 3: Advanced JavaScript Techniques and jQuery</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This module is designed to provide learners with a comprehensive understanding of advanced JavaScript techniques and the jQuery library.
+<p>This module is designed to provide learners with a comprehensive
+understanding of advanced JavaScript techniques and the jQuery library.
-Throughout the module, learners will gain hands-on experience working with JavaScript and jQuery and will develop a deep understanding of how to make dynamic and interactive web pages.
+Throughout the module, learners will gain hands-on experience working with JavaScript and jQuery and will develop a deep understanding of how to make dynamic and interactive web pages.</p>

-Learners will understand how to use these techniques to write efficient and effective JavaScript code.
+<p>Learners will understand how to use these techniques to write efficient
+and effective JavaScript code.
 In addition, learners will be introduced to the jQuery library, which simplifies DOM manipulation and event handling in JavaScript.
 They will learn how to use jQuery to create animations, handle events, and manipulate the DOM more easily.
-By the end of the module, lerners will build a hands on project that will bring thier learning to life.
+By the end of the module, lerners will build a hands on project that will bring their learning to life.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-obj">Learning Objectives</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->